 HOW DO WEB PUSH NOTIFICATIONS COMPARE TO EMAIL MARKETING?

 Simply stated, Web Push is another channel.
 There are some reasons why Web Push notifications are better than email marketing and some reasons why they fall short.
 So, Web Pushes are just another tool in your marketing toolbox.
-If you use email for marketing then you should also be using web pushes and vice versa.
+If you use a validated email list for marketing, then you should also be using web pushes and vice versa.

 Web Push notifications get very high engagement rates on average.
 Typically, we see anywhere from 2-12%+ click through rates across the platform.
 This engagement is very high and the visitors that click through a push to your website typically engage well on your site when they get there.
 Email click through rates are generally all over the board, but you should feel good if you are getting 2%+ CTRs on emails sent out.